ravgotrasahil/ravgotrasahil-github.io/teaching/r/basics/installing_R.md

 layout: page
 ---

-This page will walk you through the installation of R, RStudio, and the mosaic library.
-* R is the workhorse that actually does the computations.
+This page will walk you through the installation of R and RStudio.
+R is the workhorse that actually does the computations.
 You won't ever need to launch the R program directly, but it has to be installed on your computer.
-* RStudio is a nice graphical front-end to R.  This is the program you will interact with directly.
+RStudio is a nice graphical front-end to R.  This is the program you will interact with directly, but it depends "under the hood" on R itself.
-* A library is a piece of software that provides additional functionality to R, beyond what's contained in the basic installation.
-R has an enormous ecosystem of libraries (number in the tens of thousands) for various data-analysis tasks.

 ### Installing R